Identifiable Energy-based Representations: An Application to Estimating Heterogeneous Causal Effects: Experiments

 \section{Experiments}

-We make two claims in our paper: (1) by using our method as a preprocessing step, one can increase the performance of any CATE-learner; (2) our method remains partially identifiable, which is an important property for the continued consistency of the downstream-CATE learner.
+We make two claims in our paper: (1) using our method as a preprocessing step increases the performance of CATE learners; (2) the representation in our model \eqref{equ:prebm} is partially identifiable so that the learnt representations and downstream CATE estimates are consistent.
 We test these two claims in the following subsections.
-Throughout our experiments we use four different CATE learners: an X-Learner, a DR-learner, a T-Learner, and an R-learner \citep{econml}.
-We provide more details on our experiments (e.g., on learners and hyperparameters) in \Cref{sect:hyper}.
+Throughout our experiments, we use four different CATE learners: X-Learner, DR-learner, T-Learner, and R-learner \citep{econml}.
+We provide more details of our experiments (e.g., on learners and hyperparameters) in \Cref{sect:hyper}.